j-helland/grn/examples/mnist/README.md

     .
 7
     .
 8
     ```
-    Now in your GLB terminal, `Ctrl-C` to shut down the server.
+    Now in your GRN terminal, `Ctrl-C` to shut down the server.
     You should see
     ```shell
     [11/12/21 20:16:37] INFO     [GPUMaster] Cleaning up...         gpu_master.py:2